 In the 1940s, '50s and '60s Australia saw a new wave of immigration from Europe and the Mediterranean.
 The face of Australian cuisine would never be the same.
 These immigrants brought with them strange and wonderful things… like garlic!

-With the Italian, Greek and German migration, came pasta, espresso, olives and spicy, cured meats.
-New methods of baking breads were introduced along with cheese and winemaking for which Australia is now famous.
+With the Italian, Greek and German migration, came pasta, espresso, olives, and spicy, cured meats.
+New methods of baking bread were introduced along with cheese and winemaking for which Australia is now famous.